MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/how-to-manage-and-administer-the-microsoft-web-platform.md

 ---
 title: "How to Manage and Administer the Microsoft Web Platform | Microsoft Docs"
 author: rick-anderson
 description: "The following articles provide guidance in managing and administering the Microsoft® Web Platform.
-Create a Web Site .
+Create a Web Site.
 This article provides guidance for cre..." ms.author: iiscontent
 manager: soshir
 ms.date: 11/15/2009